 Once training is completed, general plastic surgeons perform work on all parts of the body including the face while Facial Plastic Surgeons concentrate only on the head, face and neck areas.
 What is vital to understand is that doctors become more adept at a procedure the more frequently they perform the operation.
 Therefore, experienced facial surgeons most likely will have performed more facial surgery – and have more experience – than general plastic surgeons who work on the entire body.

 When you consider that the head contains more muscles, nerve connections and thinner, more sensitive skin than elsewhere on the body, the training and experience of a facial specialist is a key factor in the outcome of the operation.
 Facial surgery involves working in small, delicate, and highly visible areas where any surgical error would not go unnoticed.
 Even a seemingly simple technique (for a doctor) such as suturing up a wound, is far more complicated when working with paper-thin skin such as found in the eyelids or the lips.
 The stitches need to be very small and exact so as not to leave behind a scar.
-According to Dr. Michael Jasin of the Elite Facial Plastic Surgery, it takes a fine hand and an excellent sense of aesthetics to create the work of art that is facial beauty.
+According to Dr. Dominic Castellano of Elite Facial Plastic Surgery, it takes a fine hand and an excellent sense of aesthetics to create the work of art that is facial beauty.

 Some people may assume the differences in training and experience would not mean as much when it comes to non-surgical procedures such as administering Botox or injecting a dermal filler like Juvederm to plump up the lips.
 But in order to create the most natural results, the doctor needs to know exactly how the underlying muscle tissue works during facial expressions in order to place the filler in just the right spot and in the correct amount to create the desired outcome.
 Injectable fillers may not pose a huge risk because they are not permanent, but who wants to live for months with evidence of bad work done to your face?